robert-chiniquy/kami.github.com/_source/_posts/2013-06-12-libcloud-design-day-recap-improving-libcloud-and-plans-for-the-future.md

 assembled mostly from my [Libcloud mailing list post][12].

-The goal of the event was to sit down with the [Libcloud][17] users and developers, indicate current biggest pain points and weakness and brainstorm about possible solutions.
+The goal of the event was to sit down with the [Libcloud][17] users and developers, indicate current biggest pain points and weaknesses and brainstorm about possible solutions.

 Event was relatively small, but we had a good sample set of Libcloud developers